talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
-        Integer campaignId = 56; // Integer | The ID of the campaign.
+        Long campaignId = 56; // Long | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
-        Integer achievementId = 56; // Integer | The ID of the achievement.
+        Long achievementId = 56; // Long | The ID of the achievement.
 You can get this ID with the [List achievement](https://docs.talon.one/management-api#tag/Achievements/operation/listAchievements) endpoint. try {
             apiInstance.deleteAchievement(applicationId, campaignId, achievementId);
         } catch (ApiException e) {